CodeBySonu95/GitPush-Pro/README.md

 ​Pull Requests: Fork the repo, create your feature branch, and submit a PR.
 ​👨‍💻 Author
 ​Developed with ❤️ by CodeBySonu95
+​[!IMPORTANT]
-​Disclaimer: This tool is intended for mobile developers who need a reliable way to manage their codebases without constant access to a desktop environment.
+This tool is intended for mobile developers who need a reliable way to manage their codebases without constant access to a desktop environment.